From Gene Logsdon

 Locate hives in an area where they are protected from harsh winter winds, but where in summer they are shaded in the afternoon.
 Nearness to water is not as important as some books insinuate.
 Bees can get plenty of water from dew.
 But it is important to have your hives located near nectar sources.
 The farther a bee has to fly for nectar, the less nectar it can gather.
 Bees are in bad humor on cool days when they can’t find much nectar, but when there is a good flow of nectar, as from an apple tree in full bloom, you can brush the bees in the blossoms without fear.
 They are too happy to sting.
 Around the hive, however, try not to get between the hive entrance and the airways the bees generally travel.
 Approach the hive from the rear.

 To lessen the danger of being stung when working around the hives, as in mowing grass and the like, hang a piece of your clothing — any cloth with our scent on it — close to the hive so that it flaps in the wind.
 The bees get used to this “intruder” in their midst and are less wary when you walk close.
 Don’t wear perfume, after-shave, or anything of that sort around bees; they’ll go right for you, thinking you’re a big, juicy flower.

-Update November 2008: I still take care of my bees the way I described twenty some years ago, that is, by just leaving them alone.
+Update: I still take care of my bees the way I described years ago, by just leaving them alone.
 Every year I take off the top frame for our honey and every spring put the empty one back on again.
 I have not had any problems with the new diseases that are plaguing beekeepers.
 However, I am now down to one hive again, and the bottom brood chamber really does need to be replaced or cleaned up.
 The hive seems to be declining a little and I fear wax moths will attack.
 That is one of my jobs for this winter: to get another brood chamber ready and put it on top of the old one or replace the old one next spring. ~Gene